valdeezzee/IDS6938_FinalProject-/README.md

 Neiger, M. A. (2010), The Universal Transverse Mercator (UTM) coordinate system, in: Michigan Backcountry Search and Rescue (MiBSAR), Retrieved November 26, 2018, from: http://www.mibsar.com/LandNav/UTM/UTM.htm

+Scott, R. (2017), Morpholio's New AR Feature Makes Perspective Sketching Easier—And More Accurate—Than Ever Before, in: Arch Daily, Retrieved November 27, 2018, from: https://www.archdaily.com/879952/morpholios-new-ar-feature-makes-perspective-sketching-easier-and-more-accurate-than-ever-before